Digital-Media/HagenbergThesis/dev/README.md

 Make your edits to the style files and classes in the `latex` directory.
 If the changes are substantial, create a branch first and suggest them by opening a pull request.

 Do *not* edit the version/date strings in the files.
-These are all set to the date of the last build and will be replaced with the current date in the build process.
+These are all set to the last build date and will be replaced with the current date in the build process.

 ### Building and distributing the files

 The `makefile` in this directory does the following:

 - It adds the current date to the files and then copies them to the various example documents in the `documents` directory located outside of `dev`.
-- It runs a multi-pass LaTeX and Biber/BibLaTeX build using `latexmk` on each example document in the `documents` directory to build it and create the corresponding PDF files.
-This is only done, if necessary, e.g. when files are outdated or missing.
+- It runs a multi-pass LaTeX, and Biber/BibLaTeX build using `latexmk` on each example document in the `documents` directory to build it and create the corresponding PDF files.
+This is only done, if necessary, e.g., when files are outdated or missing.
 - It compresses each document into a ZIP file in the `documents` directory for easy distribution as well as use with [Overleaf](https://www.overleaf.com/).
 - It assembles all the files necessary for submission on CTAN (styles and classes, documentation, and examples) with the correct directory structure.